awei01/katsu-site-source/posts/2015-09-18-the-sock-series-part-two.md

 ![](http://media-cdn.timesfreepress.com/img/photos/2015/04/26/042715emen19894890836_t755_hb65453e0bf766a1359967000141419b42605df0d.jpg)

 **And with that, you are well-versed in the art of socks.
 Match well, mix well, and most importantly, make your own sock rules.
-If you're looking for new socks to add to (or to start) your collection, head to [A Man Among Socks.](https://amanamongsocks.com/)If you need more sock styling inspiration, check out 9tailors' [Pinterest](https://www.pinterest.com/9tailors/sockspiration/) board dedicated solely to sock kind.
+If you're looking for new socks to add to (or to start) your collection, head to [A Man Among Socks.](https://amanamongsocks.com/) If you need more sock styling inspiration, check out 9tailors' [Pinterest](https://www.pinterest.com/9tailors/sockspiration/) board dedicated solely to sock kind.
 You can also contact us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) for a suit to match your favorite pair.**